tnwoodard/tnwoodard/README.md

 # Hi there 👋, I’m Tempestt!

 I’m a **Navy veteran turned cybersecurity explorer**, navigating the seas of **IT, web development, and cloud security**.
-I love **coding**—building things that work, play, and secure the digital world—and I enjoy turning complex technical concepts into **clear, actionable solutions**.
+I love **coding** and building things that work, play, and secure the digital world.
+I also enjoy turning complex technical concepts into **clear, actionable solutions**.

 ---